Emilia-Guadalupe/To-Do-List-App/README.md

+## What do you need to start?

+You'll need to install this dependencies:
+- node-sass: 5.0.0

+You can try the list here: https://inspiring-wright-0c51b2.netlify.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).